 - What can I give over to God?

 - Whom do I know who models the character trait or attribute I need today?

 - What am I thankful for today?
 What were my moments of joy?

 Last Sunday I stressed the importance of unity within our families, especially in times of significant stress, loss and grief.
 In Philippians 2 Paul suggests concrete ways to strengthen our relationships with friends as well as family.

 Within our community of friends and family we should be able to find encouragement, consolation, sharing, compassion and sympathy.
 If that isn’t happening, why?

-Paul is referring back to his veiled references in chapter 1 to dissention in the church at Philippi.
-He advises them that they need unity in order to stand firm against the opposition they face.
+Paul is referring back to his veiled references in chapter 1 to dissension in the church at Philippi.
+He advises the congregation that they need unity in order to stand firm against the opposition they face.

 Likewise, Paul urges us to seek unity, be of the same mind, having the same love, being in full accord and of one mind.